Tony Conigliaro: Baseball career

 Conigliaro batted .267, with 162 home runs and 501 RBI during his 802-game Red Sox career.
 With the Angels, he hit .222 with 4 home runs and 15 RBIs in 74 games.
-He is the second-youngest player to hit his 100th homer (after Mel Ott), and the youngest American League player to do so.
+He is the second-youngest player to hit his 100th homer (after Mel Ott) and the youngest American League player to do so.

 Final years and death

 After his retirement, in the fall of 1975, Conigliaro opened a restaurant in Providence, Rhode Island, managed by his brother Billy.
-In September of that same year, he was hired by WJAR TV 10 in Providence as a sports anchor.
-In August 1976, he moved to a similar position at KGO-TV Channel 7 in San Francisco, and won an Emmy award.
+In September of that same year, he was hired by Providence-area NBC affiliate WJAR as a sports anchor.
+In August 1976, he moved to a similar position at KGO-TV Channel 7 in San Francisco, and won an Emmy Award.
 He had also owned a health food store in California.
-It is also reported he worked as a sportscaster in Providence.

 On January 9, 1982, then 37-year-old Conigliaro was in Boston to interview for a broadcasting position when he suffered a heart attack while being driven to the airport by his brother Billy.
 Shortly thereafter, he suffered a stroke and lapsed into a coma.
-Conigliaro never fully recovered and suffered slight brain damage due to the stroke, until his death more than eight years later, in February 1990, at the age of 45 from pneumonia and kidney failure.
+Conigliaro never fully recovered, having suffered slight brain damage due to the stroke.
+Conigliaro's parents and brothers cared for him closely during his final eight years, during which time he was bedridden, unable to walk and barely able to speak.
+He remained severely limited until his death in February 1990, at the age of 45, from pneumonia and kidney failure.
 In commemoration, the Red Sox wore black armbands that season.
-He is interred at Holy Cross Cemetery in Malden, Massachusetts.
-Conigliaro's parents and brothers cared for him closely during his last eight years, during which time he was bedridden, unable to walk and barely able to speak.
+Conigliaro is interred at Holy Cross Cemetery in Malden, Massachusetts.

-Baseball writer Peter Gammons' article in Sports Illustrated at the time of Conigliaro's 1990 death is entitled "A Life Torn By Tragedy."

 During 1982, Oakland Raiders owner Al Davis, whose wife had come out of a coma three years earlier, visited Conigliaro to try and give him some optimism.
-In 1983, when insurance funds were running low to cover Conigliaro's medical care, teammates and others stepped in to raise money to help Conigliaro and the family with his care.
+In 1983, when insurance funds were running low to cover Conigliaro's medical care, teammates and others stepped in to raise money to aid Conigliaro and the family.
 In one April fundraising event at Boston's Symphony Hall, Frank Sinatra, Dionne Warwick, Ted Williams, Joe DiMaggio and Willie Mays were among those raising money to support Conigliaro ($230,000).
 Conigliaro, who once had a modest singing career, had recorded a song with Warwick in 1976.
-He had performed on The Merv Griffin Show a number of times.
+He had also performed on The Merv Griffin Show a number of times.

 Legacy

-Since 1990, the Tony Conigliaro Award, instituted by the Red Sox after his death, is given annually to the MLB player who best overcomes obstacles and adversities through the attributes of spirit, determination and courage that were considered Tony's trademarks.
+Since 1990, the Tony Conigliaro Award, instituted by the Red Sox after his death, is given annually to the MLB player who best overcomes obstacles and adversities through the attributes of spirit, determination and courage that were considered Conigliaro's trademarks.
 While the tragedy of his life is well recorded, others have also tried to find inspiring aspects in his determination to overcome obstacles and reinvent himself.